sky107/Repository-1/React Native/Instogram/README.md

 Instogram | Under Development for IOS Platform
 ---------------------
-This project is regarding establishing a login system for a mobile app focusing on connecting react-native to database to retrive or insert data.
+This project is regarding establishing a login system for a mobile app focusing on connecting react-native-app to database to retrive or insert data.

 FrontEnd : React-native, React-native paper